abatomunkuev/static_site_generator/README.md

 # Static Site Generator SSG
 Static Site Generator (SSG) - a tool for generating a complete HTML files from raw data like txt and md files.
 This tool was made with Python language.

 ## Prerequisites
 - Python3
 - BeautifulSoup4

-## Beautiful Soup installation
+## Tool installation
+To install the tool run the following command
 ```
-pip install beautifulsoup4
+pip3 install -r requirements.txt
 ```

 ## Tool features
 - CSS stylesheet support by specifying `--stylesheet` or `s`
 - Title parsing support for txt files.
 First line, indicates title followed by two blank lines.
 This will populate the `<title>...</title>` and add `<h1>...</h1>` to the top of the `<body>...</body>`.
 - Title parsing support for md files.
 Line starting with the Markdown syntax \# indicates the title.
 This will populate the `<title>...</title>` and add `<h1>...</h1>` to the top of the `<body>...</body>`.